codica2/clean-code-tools/README.md

 [Slim-lint config example](configs/.slim-lint.yml)

 ## Overcommit
-[Overcommit](https://github.com/brigade/overcommit) is a fully configurable and extendable Git hook manager
+[Overcommit](https://github.com/brigade/overcommit) is a fully configurable and extendable Git hook manager.

 ### Installation
 Overcommit is installed via RubyGems.
-It is strongly recommended that your environment support running gem install without requiring sudo privileges.
+It is strongly recommended that your environment supports running gem install without requiring sudo privileges.
 Using a Ruby version manager like rbenv or rvm can help here.
 ```sh
 gem install overcommit
 ```